theislab/comparative_atlas/README.md

 ```

 Construct a Replay Buffer by computing the Bregman Information metric for each cell.
 Here we select 20% of cells from the reference model , `ref_model`.
 The gene expression counts from the atlas are stored in `adata`.
-We compute BI by generating 200 augmentations to score each, then choose cells following the 'step' approach.
+We compute BI by generating 200 augmentations to score each, then choose cells following the `step` approach.

 ```python
 import scvi